-1.1 This supervisory statement sets out Prudential Regulation Authority (PRA) policy in relation to a consultation originally published in December 2012 by the Financial Services Authority (FSA): CP12/38 Mutuality and with-profits funds: a way forward.(1) It is relevant for all mutual insurance firms and friendly societies writing new with-profits business or with existing books of with-profits business and provides a response to comments received pertaining to the PRA's areas of interest in this consultation.
+1.1 This supervisory statement sets out Prudential Regulation Authority's (PRA's) expectations regarding the with-profits mutual waiver and provides a response to comments received pertaining to the PRA's areas of interest in relation to a consultation originally published in December 2012 by the Financial Services Authority (FSA): CP12/38 Mutuality and with-profits funds: a way forward.
+It is relevant for all mutual insurance firms and friendly societies writing new with-profits business or with existing books of with-profits business.